-Physical Characteristics: Short legs; long, droopy ears; loose skin; large paws and powerful legs; wrinkled brow; short, smooth coat; coat color includes combinations of black, white, brown, tan, lemon, mahogany, and redContinue to 9 of 9 below.
+Physical Characteristics: Short, strong legs and large paws; long, droopy ears; loose skin; wrinkled brow; short, smooth coat; coat color includes combinations of black, white, brown, tan, lemon, mahogany, and redContinue to 9 of 10 below.

 Height: 10 to 14 inches (toy); 14 to 18 inches (miniature); 18 to 23 inches (standard)

-Physical Characteristics: Can be airless with black skin or coated with a short, flat coat; thoughtful expression; forehead is often wrinkled; long muzzle; long, sleek, and strong body
+Physical Characteristics: Can be hairless with black skin or coated with short, flat fur; thoughtful expression; forehead is often wrinkled; long muzzle; long, sleek, strong body

 The compact and dignified Pekingese has deep wrinkles on its face, which accentuate its short muzzle.
 This dog is said to have a lionlike appearance due to the long mane around its neck and its overall furriness.
 It also has large, expressive eyes and a loyal, confident, and fairly independent demeanor.